 The Steelers haven’t announced the move yet, but Cameron Heyward made this posting via Twitter and Instagram:

 I would like to thank everyone who has been in my corner this season.
 It pains me to say that I will not get to continue playing this season.
 My role will change as I can not play but it will not change the goals the team has set out.
 My support for this team will only grow and I look forward in watching this team grow and fight on.
 Hate being on the sideline but there is a greater plan taking place.
 My patience will be tested but I look forward to 2017.
 My hand will remain in the pile no matter what!

-One can only imagine that Mike Tomlin, Keith Butler and Johnny Mitchell must be channeling their inner Bill Paxton:
+One can only imagine that Mike Tomlin, Keith Butler and defensive line coach John Mitchell must be channeling their inner Bill Paxton:

 In truth don’t expect anyone on the South Side to throw in the Towel, but the Pittsburgh Steelers are 0-4 when either Cameron Heyward or Stephon Tuitt has missed a game over the last two seasons.
 Cameron Heyward is easily both the Steelers best and most consistent player on the Steelers defense.
 He is also a leader both on and off the field.
 Losing Cam Heyward for the rest of 2016 would be akin to losing Antonio Brown, Le’Veon Bell or perhaps even Ben Roethlisberger.

 Pittsburgh Post-Gazette reporter Ron Cook broke the news on Twitter this morning before Mike Tomlin’s press conference.

 Hearing Cam Heyward's pec injury is not good.
 Don't be surprised if Mike Tomlin delivers bad news today.

 Heyward was still being evaluated when Mike Tomlin addressed reporters, so no update came, but the Steelers have confirmed the news.